 Turning the Buoys

 Turning the boat around a buoy on the course is fairly unique in rowing races.
 The races in St. John’s, Placentia, and Harbour Grace have one set of buoys for the start and finish of the race and another set of buoys at the halfway point of the race.
 Each team is required to turn the boat around the buoy at the halfway point and return to the start/finish buoys.
-The exception will be the under U14 category.
+The exception will be the U14 category.

 The goal for a crew is to turn the boat around the buoy in as few strokes as possible while maintaining boat speed.
 There are many ways to accomplish this.
 The coxswain has a critical role and must ensure that the crew does specific things in order for the boat to turn safely and quickly.
 The coxswain may also have to make adjustments to their turning strategy depending on their starting buoy, crews next to them, rower strength and experience, and wind conditions.